-Your riding lawn mower carburetor controls the amount of air and fuel mixed to form a combustion in your engine.
+Your riding lawn mower carburetor controls the amount of air and fuel mixture to form a combustion in your engine.
 When the carburetor isn’t functioning correctly, it can cause your riding mower to sputter, stall and not start.
-Most of the time, your carburetor problems can be solved by cleaning it.
+Most of the time, your carburetor problems can be solved by cleaning them.

 Symptoms of a Bad Carburetor on Your Riding Lawn Mower

 When a riding carburetor is acting up, you will notice these symptoms due to your mower running with the incorrect fuel-to-air mixture or having a blockage:

 - Riding mower backfires from running lean

 - Riding mower engine is sputtering and running rough

 - Riding mower is consuming too much fuel

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.